shapeblue/mbx/README.md

 Note: mbx depends on Libvirt NSS for name resolution

-Next, add the `libvirt libvirt_guest` in the nss config file, following so that `grep -w 'hosts:' /etc/nsswitch.conf` returns:
+Next, add the `libvirt libvirt_guest` in the nss config file, following so that `grep -w 'hosts:' /etc/nsswitch.conf` returns: (note: ensure the same order as below)

     files libvirt libvirt_guest dns mymachines